Identifying Large Lots Dominating Buy Side or Sell Side of Momentum Run

 The real reason why most traders encounter whipsaw action in their swing trades is not recognizing when the large lot Professional Traders switch from buying a stock to drive price upward, to selling for profits.
 Professional Traders use carefully orchestrated routing and sell orders, that maintain the upward action even while they are selling to close positions.

-Swing Trading Strategies need to incorporate Technical Analysis of the stock’s price and volume patterns to determine whether the Professional Traders, who often swing trade stocks, have shifted from buying to selling mode, and what that will mean for near-term price movement.
+Swing Trading Strategies need to incorporate Technical Analysis of the stock’s price and stock volume patterns to determine whether the Professional Traders, who often swing trade stocks, have shifted from buying to selling mode, and what that will mean for near-term price action movement.

 Martha Stokes CMT